BassemHalim/memeHub/README.md

 A microservice-based meme sharing platform for uploading and searching for relevant memes.

 The choice to use a microservice architecture is for learning purposes and is not the most ideal choice.
-The memeService currently stores the memes locally
+The memeService currently stores the memes in R2

 ## Architecture: